Brood (comics): Fictional species biography

-Deathbird later allies with The Brood to gain their help deposing her sister Lilandra Neramani as ruler of their empire.
+Deathbird allies with the Brood to gain their help deposing her sister Lilandra Neramani as ruler of the Shi'ar.
 As a reward for their help, Deathbird gives the Brood Lilandra, the X-Men, and Carol Danvers, along with Fang of the Imperial Guard, to use as hosts.
-The Brood infect the entire party, except for Danvers, who they perform experiments on because of her half-human/half-Kree genes.
-Wolverine's adamantium skeleton allowed his healing ability to purge him of the embryo, and he helps the others escape.
+The Brood infect the entire party except for Danvers, who is subjected to experiments due to her status as a human-Kree hybrid.
+Wolverine's healing factor purges him of the Brood embryo, and he helps the others escape.
 He is unable to save Fang, who becomes a Brood warrior before they leave.